magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/the-things-stack.md

 ![image](/images/user-guide/integrations/ttn/tb-integration_0.png)

-When adding the integration, you can test the connection between ThingsBoard and TheThingsStack.
+When adding the integration, you can test the connection between IoT Hub and TheThingsStack.
 For it, after all required configurations, click the **Check connection** button.

 ![image](/images/user-guide/integrations/ttn/tb-integration_1.png)